Broiled Teriyaki Chicken Thighs Recipe

 This recipe is peanut-free, tree nut free, dairy free, shellfish free, fish free, and egg free, as written.
 It also does not contain sesame, but I recommend checking the ingredient label of your teriyaki sauce.

-- Broil for 6 minutes and then turn over each piece of chicken and broil for another 6-7 minutes.
+Broil for 6 minutes and then turn over each piece of chicken and broil for another 6-7 minutes (time varies, see recipe notes).*

 Thanks for reading, please help Nut Free Wok!